 This authentication action is usually configured at a very early stage of the authentication flow, before any region-specific

 data is required.
-It needs to be configured after the authenticator or authentication action that adds the Subject Attribute
+It needs to be configured after the authenticator or authentication action that adds the attribute

 identifying the zone.

-The means of obtaining the Subject Attribute that identifies the intended zone is out of the scope of this authentication
+The means of obtaining the attribute that identifies the intended zone is out of the scope of this authentication

 action, but some possible options are: prompting the user, inferring from the username and accessing a data source that